-The lines of ownership on this website aren’t quite as clear, but they’re doing 2 things that raise some eyebrows:
+The lines of ownership on this website aren’t quite as clear, but it’s doing two things that raise some eyebrows:

-First, they’re using a Google Sites domain and website.
+First, it’s using a Google Sites domain and website.
 That’s important for 2 reasons:

 If you know anything about SEO, you’ll know that domain authority matters.
 And what domain could have more authority than Google themselves?